nicolalgallacher/Bicep_WhatTheHack/Student/Bicep-Challenge-01.md

 ## Success Criteria

 1. Create a simple Bicep file that creates an Azure Storage Account with Hot Access Tier
+2. You have confirmed what changes will be made prior to deployment
-2. You can deploy Bicep file using the CLI or PowerShell
+3. You can deploy Bicep file using the CLI or PowerShell
-3. You can view the deployment in the Azure Portal
+4. You can view the deployment in the Azure Portal

 ## Before Moving On
 Please Delete the Storage Account you have made in this challenge.